Design and First Tests of the Trapped Electrons Experiment T-REX: T-REX Testing and First Results

-Six magnet settings have been selected for testing, corresponding to $B\sim 0.05, 0.10, 0.17, 0.25, \SI{0.31}{\tesla}$ in the expected electron cloud region.
+Five magnet settings have been selected for testing, corresponding to $B\sim 0.05, 0.10, 0.17, 0.24, \SI{0.31}{\tesla}$ in the expected electron cloud region.
 The measured background pressure with a constant Helium flow applied, is of $p=\SI{3.2E-4}{\milli\bar}$, measured on the side of the vacuum chamber via a capacitive pressure gauge.
 While the pressure is not measured directly where the cloud forms, our first objective is to measure the order of magnitude of the vacuum level.
-Multiple input voltages have been tested, from first plasma voltage, down to $V_{bias}=\SI{-12}{\kilo\volt}$, lower voltages are possible but not included in this first analysis.
+Multiple bias voltages have been tested, from first plasma voltage, down to $V_{bias}=\SI{-12}{\kilo\volt}$.
+Lower voltages are possible but not included in this first analysis.
 The current output from the TREK HV amplifier, $I_{TREK}$, is measured via the TREK itself and it is acquired using the oscilloscope.

-The currents flowing to the ground from the outer electrode, the Faraday probe, and the top blank flange are named $I_{O.E.}, I_{F}, I_{T.F.}$ respectively, and measured via an in-house current measurement system (based on a resistive shunt) that can measure between 0.1 and \SI{15}{\milli\ampere} with an accuracy of \SI{0.05}{\milli\ampere}.
+The currents flowing to the ground from the outer electrode, the current probe, and the top blank flange are named $I_{O.E.}, I_{F}, I_{T.F.}$ respectively, and measured via the aforementioned in-house current measurement system.
+Current measurements are performed with the experiment in DC operation, the length of the acquired signal is of \SI{0.2}{\micro\second} and the values presented here are time-averages.